 Note.
-We informed panellists that the blue colouring indicated a question that met consensus, and the dashed vertical line on the 'Effect Rating' plot indicated median response.
+We informed panelists that the blue coloring indicated a question that met consensus, and the dashed vertical line on the "Effect Rating" plot indicated median response.
+See the online article for the color version of this figure.

 Consensus Criteria